Dansby Swanson: 2021–2022: World Series championship, Gold Glove Award

 Swanson's salary for the 2022 season was decided via the arbitration process.
 He asked for and received $10 million.
-Swanson was named to the 2022 Major League Baseball All-Star Game roster as a reserve.
-On September 30, 2022, Swanson hit his 100th career home run off of New York Mets pitcher Jacob deGrom.
+Swanson was named to the 2022 Major League Baseball All-Star Game roster.
+On September 30, 2022, Swanson hit his 100th career home run, off New York Mets pitcher Jacob deGrom.
 Swanson was the only player in Major League Baseball to start all 162 games of the season.
+He struggled in the playoffs, batting .176 in the four-game loss to the Phillies in the NLDS.
 Swanson won his first Gold Glove Award at the end of the season.
 He became a free agent at the conclusion of the season.

 Chicago Cubs (2023–present)

-On December 21, 2022, Swanson signed a seven-year contract with the Chicago Cubs, reportedly worth $177 million.
+On December 21, 2022, Swanson signed a seven-year, $177 million contract with the Chicago Cubs.
+On July 2, 2023, Swanson was named to his second All-Star team.
+On July 7, he was placed on the 10-day injured list with a heel contusion, and he was replaced by Geraldo Perdomo on the All-Star team.
+In his first season with the Cubs, Swanson batted .244 with 22 home runs.
+He won his second consecutive Gold Glove.

+In 2024, Swanson hit .242 with 16 home runs.
+He was a finalist for the Gold Glove award, losing out to Ezequiel Tovar.

 International career

 In 2014, Swanson represented USA Baseball at Haarlem Baseball Week in the Netherlands.
-Through his first six starts, Swanson led the team with a .458 batting average in 24 at bats.
+In his first six starts, Swanson led the team with a .458 batting average in 24 at bats.
 The US team won the gold medal with their 6–3 victory over Japan, and Swanson went on to participate in the team's Cuban tour, in which they were swept by the host team.
 He had 66 at bats for Team USA, finishing second on the team with a .288 batting average.

 Personal life

 Swanson married Mallory Pugh of the Chicago Red Stars and the United States women's national soccer team on December 10, 2022.
-The couple met through Pugh's brother-in-law and Swanson's former teammate Jace Peterson and began dating in 2017.
+They met through her brother-in-law, Jace Peterson, Swanson's former teammate, and began dating in 2017.
+In May of 2025, the couple announced on social media they were expecting their first child.

-Swanson is the first MLB player to have "Dansby" in any part of his nameJustin and Leonidas Dansby appeared in Minor League Baseball but did not reach the majors.
+Swanson is the first MLB player to have "Dansby" in any part of his name.
+Justin and Leonidas Dansby appeared in Minor League Baseball but did not reach the majors.
 Swanson's first name is James; Dansby is his mother's maiden name.
-He is the youngest of three children, and both of his older siblings played college sports: Chase played baseball for the Mercer Bears, while his sister Lindsey was on the softball team at Georgia College.
+He is the youngest of three children.
+Both of his older siblings played college sports: Chase played baseball for the Mercer Bears, while his sister Lindsey played softball at Georgia College.

 Swanson suffers from anxiety, which negatively impacted his performance during his first few seasons of professional baseball.
 A devout Christian, he credits his faith with helping him through his panic attacks.